Veralee225/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ## Objective of this projects
 - When and why using linked lists vs array
-- How to build and use linked lists
+- How to build and use linked lists.